Filter Options

 What lodges or camps would you recommend?

 “Inside the park, I’ve always had a soft spot for the aging Amboseli Serena Safari Lodge, a sturdy structure and the first safari lodge I ever stayed in, while Ol Tukai Lodge has a fabulous location and rather lovely grounds.
 Elewana Tortilis Camp Amboseli is an elegant and nicely secluded luxury tented camp away from the busier areas of the park but still with fantastic Kilimanjaro views.
-Beyond the park, two places rank among the most storied and luxurious of Kenya safari accommodation options, and both boast Kilimanjaro views.
-Ol Donyo Lodge, out beyond Mbirikani northeast of the park, is quite possibly the most beautiful lodge I’ve stayed in while on a Kenya tour, while Campi ya Kanzi, away to the east off a trail to Tsavo West National Park, has a real Maasai feel to it and is a beautiful tented camp.”
+Beyond the park, three places rank among the most storied and luxurious of Kenya safari accommodation options, and all three boast Kilimanjaro views.
+Tawi Lodge, on its own private conservancy east of Amboseli’s Kimana gate, is a terrific option with stunning accommodations, service and public areas.
+Ol Donyo Lodge, out beyond Mbirikani northeast of the park, is one of the most beautiful lodges I’ve stayed in while on a Kenya tour, while Campi ya Kanzi, away to the east off a trail to Tsavo West National Park, has a real Maasai feel to it and is a beautiful tented camp.”

 8